rachelcarrington/ajive-dar-es-salaam/README.md

 (Currently in progress.)

-The AJIVE algorithm was developed by (Feng et al., 2018): https://www.sciencedirect.com/science/article/pii/S0047259X1730204X
+The AJIVE algorithm was developed by (Feng et al., 2018), **Angle-Based Joint and Individual Variation Explained**; see https://www.sciencedirect.com/science/article/pii/S0047259X1730204X